rtrader58/AZ-104-Microsoft-Azure-Administrator/AZ-104T00 Day 1 Errata - Learning Path 1.md

 ### Lab 02a (Lab 2) - Manage Subscriptions and RBAC ~ Time 30 Min

 Task 2: Review and assign a built-in Azure role  <br>
-Step 7: Select Help Desk Supprot person  <br>
+Step 7: Search for and Select Help Desk Support person  <br>
 Step 9: Hint Select Role Assignments  <br>

 ### Lab 02b (Lab 3) - Manage Governance via Azure Policy ~ Time 30 Min

 Task 3: Apply tagging via an Azure policy  <br>
 Step 3: The policy is called Require a tag and its value on resources  <br>
+Wait for the deployment to complete <br>

 ### Lab 03 (Lab 4) - Manage Azure resources by Using Azure Resource Manager Templates ~ Time 50 Min